NeRF-Factory/NeRF-MIR/README.md

-# Mask-NeRF
+# DeMask-NeRF
-Supplementary materials for the paper Mask-NeRF: Neural Radiance Fields for Masked Image Restoration
+Supplementary materials for the paper DeMask-NeRF: Neural Radiance Fields for Masked Image Restoration